 You can register webhook URLs in two ways:

-Note that you must create separate webhook endpoints for sandbox and Production requests.
+You must create separate webhook endpoints for sandbox and Production requests.

 The webhook endpoint has two requirements: